petergoldstein/dalli/README.md

 I decided to write Dalli after maintaining memcache-client for the last two years for a few specific reasons:

- 1. The code is mostly old and gross.
+ 0. The code is mostly old and gross.
 The bulk of the code is a single 1000 line .rb file.
- 2. It has a lot of options that are infrequently used which complicate the codebase.
+ 1. It has a lot of options that are infrequently used which complicate the codebase.
- 3. The implementation has no single point to attach monitoring hooks.
+ 2. The implementation has no single point to attach monitoring hooks.
- 4. Uses the old text protocol, which hurts raw performance.
+ 3. Uses the old text protocol, which hurts raw performance.

-So a few notes:
+So a few notes.
+Dalli:

- 0. Dalli uses the exact same algorithm to choose a server so existing memcached clusters with TBs of data will work identically to memcache-client.
+ 0. uses the exact same algorithm to choose a server so existing memcached clusters with TBs of data will work identically to memcache-client.
- 1. Dalli does not support multiple namespaces or any of the more esoteric features in MemCache.
- 2. Dalli is approximately 2x faster than memcache-client (which itself was heavily optimized) simply due to the decrease in code and use of the new binary protocol.
+ 1. is approximately 2x faster than memcache-client (which itself was heavily optimized) simply due to the decrease in code and use of the new binary protocol.
- 3. There are explicit "chokepoint" methods which handle all requests; these can be hooked into by monitoring tools (NewRelic, Rack::Bug, etc) to track memcached usage.
+ 2. contains explicit "chokepoint" methods which handle all requests; these can be hooked into by monitoring tools (NewRelic, Rack::Bug, etc) to track memcached usage.
- 4. Dalli comes with hooks to replace memcache-client in Rails.
+ 3. comes with hooks to replace memcache-client in Rails.

 Installation and Usage
 ------------------------